-The technologies required to carry out the steps in this category are in principle known: heat-exchanger networkoptimisation, heat-pump-technology and heat-transformer integration, insulation and control optimisation, industrial symbiosis, and regional heat networks.
-The challenge is to apply this knowledge in an integral way to minimize energy use and maximise material efficiency.
-Furthermore the range of temperatures and temperature-lifts that can be enabled is to be pushed higher.
-Experience with lesser known principles like Stirling motor as a compression principle have to explored.
-The identification and thermodynamic characterization of climate safe working media that are adequate at high temperatures deserves further attention.
+The technologies required to carry out the steps in this category are in principle known: heatexchanger network- optimization, heat-pump-technology and heat-transformer integration, insulation and control optimisation, industrial symbiosis, and regional heat networks.
+The challenge is to apply this knowledge in an integral way to minimize energy use and maximize material efficiency.
+Furthermore, the range of temperatures and temperature-lifts that can be enabled has to be pushed higher.
+Experience with lesser-known principles like the Stirling motor as a compression principle has to be explored.
+The identification and thermodynamic characterization of climate-safe working media that are adequate at high temperatures deserve further attention.